-Locomotive Engineers with little to no experience tend to make between $40490 and $46650 while the more experienced ones make over $66740 per year.
+Locomotive Engineers with little to no experience tend to make between $46200 and $54630 while the more experienced ones can earn over $79460 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Locomotive Engineer is to move to a higher paying state like WA.
-Right now, the highest paying states for Locomotive Engineers are WA, MS, KY, NJ and WI.
+One of the easiest ways to increase your salary as a Locomotive Engineer is to move to a higher paying state like WA.
+Right now, the highest paying states for Locomotive Engineers are WA, WY, CA, SD and NY.

-3 other factors that can increase your salary as A Locomotive Engineer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Locomotive Engineer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Locomotive Engineers what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Locomotive Engineers what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.